tyomhk2015/go_basics/README.md

 <!-- Ctrl+Shift+V -->
 # GO Basics
-Learning Go language for my next goal, HL.
+This is a personal log about learning Go lang, for my HL goal.

 <a href="#user-content-day1">Day 1</a>　2021/11/08
 * Setup